Ohtani hits 2-run single as Cobb, Angels blank A's 4-0 - WHIZ News

+“Everything he did was first-rate,” Maddon said, adding Cobb’s fastball was strongest late in the game.
+“You could see his demeanor, his calmness when things got hairy just a couple times.”

 Los Angeles stopped a two-game skid after dropping the first two games of the series and snapped Oakland’s three-game winning streak.
-Ohtani was the losing pitcher Friday night despite holding the A’s to three hits in six-plus innings.
+Ohtani took the loss Friday night despite holding the A’s to three hits in six-plus innings.

 The Angels went ahead on David Fletcher’s grounder in the fifth, when the Angels scored four unearned runs following one of three wild pitches by Frankie Montas.
 Ohtani’s single made it 3-0.